 BOSTON — We speak with Connecticut’s senator, following a second day of congressional hearings on the nationwide outbreak.

-BOSTON — Ameridose is a sister company of New England Compounding Center, the pharmacy at the center of the meningitis outbreak.
+BOSTON — Dr. Lauren Smith said action should have been taken against the Framingham pharmacy at the center of the meningitis outbreak.